 University of Bologna

-Naturally, the University has an incredible list of alumni, including writers and artists like Dante Alighieri, Petrarch and Erasmus of Rotterdam, four former popes, and scientists like Marconi Copernicus and even Enzo Ferrari.
+Naturally, the University has an incredible alumni list, including writers and artists like Dante Alighieri, Petrarch and Erasmus of Rotterdam, four former popes, and scientists like Marconi Copernicus and even Enzo Ferrari.

-Today, the University of Bologna is still considered the best in Italy and almost the best Universities in Europe, ranking in the first places in international rankings.
-It has more than 85 000 students (more than 5000 are international students) and 11 schools, including campuses in Cesena, Folí, Ravenna, and Rimini.
+Today, the University of Bologna is still considered the best in Italy and almost the best in Europe, ranking first in international rankings.
+It has more than 85,000 students (more than 5000 are international students) and 11 schools, including campuses in Cesena, Folí, Ravenna, and Rimini.

-The University of Bologna is especially remarked for its medical school, where some of the first official dissections in Europe were made.
+The University of Bologna is especially renowned for its medical school, where some of the first official dissections in Europe were made.
 It is possible to visit the anatomical theatre in the Archiginnasio of Bologna.
-It was once the University’s main campus and one of the best places to visit in Bologna.
+It was once the University’s main campus and one of Bologna’s best places to visit.